 Virtual Board Review Course

 The Virtual Board Review Course is an organized overview of dental sleep medicine and sleep medicine.
-Material will be presented through a pre-recorded question and answer format for the purpose of preparing dentist candidates for the ABDSM examination.
+Material is presented through eight hours of a pre-recorded question and answer format for the purpose of preparing dentist candidates for the ABDSM examination.
 The course is taught by an expert faculty at the forefront of sleep medicine and dental sleep medicine.
 Topics covered mirror ABDSM examination content areas.
 A two-hour, live Q&A session with all faculty is also included in the course.

 Donald Dahlin, DDS